Knightein/simple-fps/README.md

 ﻿# Mechanized
+Scripts is where all the C# logic code lies.
 ## References / Assets Used
 Under is every asset that does not belong to me and was used from the Unity asset store.